-The Citadel is a complex of buildings in Oldtown that serves as headquarters to the order of the maesters.
-It is where they convene, study, and train new members, and it is also the residence of the archmaesters.
-House Hightower played an integral role in the foundation of the Citadel and continue to be strong patrons of learning.
+The Citadel is a complex of buildings in Oldtown that serves as the central home to the order of the maesters.
+The name is also employed to refer to order of maesters as an institution, or the higher placed members.
+At the Citadel, the residing archmaesters teach and train new students, and convene in the Conclave.
 The Citadel is funded by taxes from Oldtown and payments from lords for the service of maesters.

 The Citadel lies on the Honeywine, where its towers and domes are connected with arching stone bridges.
 Houses and stalls sit on the bridges.
 The gates are flanked by a pair of tall green sphinxes with the bodies of lions, the wings of eagles and the tails of serpents.
 One has the face of a man, the other a woman.

 Just inside the gates of the Citadel lies the Scribe's Hearth.
 Here, the citizens of Oldtown come to hire scribes, usually acolytes, to write and read letters for them.
 The scribes wait in open stalls for their custom.
 Other stalls situated at the Scribe's Hearth include those where books are bought and sold.
 Others offer maps.